 Side Effects Of Meloxicam In Dogs

 The most common side effects of meloxicam in dogs involve gastrointestinal upset, much like other NSAID medications.
-If symptoms become extreme or alarming, then you should contact your vet so they can adjust the dosage or find alternative treatment.
+If symptoms become extreme or alarming, then you should contact your vet.
+They may wish to adjust the dosage or find alternative treatment.

 Here are some common side effects of meloxicam: